 Sharing of Church Buildings Act 1969 (CTBI website)

-Please let your Superintendent, District Ecumenical Officer, and District Property Secretary know if you are considering this possibility of a sharing agreement on a Methodist building or on a building of another denomination and contact TMCP Legal and the Connexional Ecumenical Officer.
+Please let your Superintendent, District Ecumenical Officer, and District Property Secretary know if you are considering the possibility of a sharing agreement for a Methodist building or a building of another denomination and contact TMCP Legal and the Connexional Ecumenical Officer for guidance.

 For other ways of letting and allowing third parties to use Methodist property, see Letting Property and Third Party Use.